Analysis of Apportionment Sensitivity to Population Miscounts

 Either of these are exceedingly powerful incentives for some states to game the system by engaging in strategies to maximize their reported census populations.
 But regardless of whether there is any deliberate fraud, minimizing the incentives to falsify the census results would help ensure the public’s trust in the census process.

 Even the appearance of bias can arouse public suspicion.
 For example, relative to the 435-Representative scenario described above, the analysis shows that three Representatives that were apportioned to three overcounted “blue” states should have been apportioned to three undercounted “red” states.
 By itself, this could be considered a statistically random outcome.
-Unfortunately, this pattern of overcounting the “blue” state populations, and undercounting the “red” state populations, appears to be quite prevalent relative to the 2020 population census, as is apparent in the chart below.
+Unfortunately, this pattern of overcounting the “blue” state populations, and undercounting the “red” state populations, is quite prevalent relative to the 2020 population census, as is apparent in the chart below.

 The chart below is identical to the Household Population chart shown at the beginning of this article, except that each state’s political leaning is indicated relative to the Democrat or Republican party.
+For the sake of brevity, and in hopes of thwarting partisan sentiments, this analysis will generally reference the “blue” or “red” states.

 Based on two different measures, the estimates provided by the PES Report reveal a significant bias in the 2020 population census that predominantly favors the blue states to the detriment of the red states.
 The first measure is the percentage of states that had overcounted or undercounted populations.
 The data indicate that 75% of the blue states were likely to have been overcounted, whereas 66.7% of the red states were likely to have been undercounted.